radare/node-yara/README.md

 	sudo apt-get install libmagic-dev

-The `libyara` library source is included with this package, which will be compiled using `make` and associated tools during installation.
+The `libyara` library source is included with this package and will be compiled using `make` and associated tools during installation.

 This module is installed using [node package manager (npm)][npm]:

-**This module is currently supported on Linux platforms only**

 	# This module contains C++ source code which will be compiled
 	# during installation using node-gyp.
 A suitable build chain